Biecho88/healthy_book/README.md

     Roboto font is the main font used throughout the whole website with sans-serif as the fallback font in case for any reason the font isn't being imported into the site correctly.

-- #### Imagery
+- #### Icons

-    Emojis have been used as decoration on the main webpage and as an image behind cards for the game.
+    Materialize and Font Awesome icons have been used to style the page to boost user experience.

 ## Languages used